Ocala Recreational Vehicle Accident Lawyer

 Can I Recover Damages If I’m Being Blamed for a Recreational Vehicle Accident in Florida?

-You can recover compensation under Florida comparative fault laws even if you were mostly responsible for the accident.
-If someone else was even 1% liable, they can be on the hook for damages.
+You can recover compensation under Florida’s modified comparative fault laws even if you were partially responsible for the accident.
+However, there is a 51% bar to recovery under Florida law.

-You should still take contributory fault seriously.
+You should take contributory fault seriously.
 Your compensation will be reduced if the insurance company can pin any of the blame on you.
-For example, if you’re found to be 50% liable, you can only take home half of your settlement award.
+For example, if you’re found to be 25% liable, you can only take home 75% of your settlement award.

 We’ll Fight to Recover Compensation for All of Your Recreational Vehicle Accident Injuries